-TL;DR: Cigna Healthcare modified MM 0175, its fetal surgery coverage policy, effective September 26, 2025.
-Here's what billing teams need to know before submitting claims.
+TL;DR: Cigna Healthcare modified MM 0175, its fetal surgery coverage policy, with an effective date of September 26, 2025.
+Here's what billing teams need to know before claims start moving through this updated policy.

-Cigna Healthcare updated Coverage Policy MM 0175 governing fetal surgery — in-utero procedures performed to correct fetal malformations that interfere with organ development and carry potentially fatal outcomes if left untreated.
-This modification changes how Cigna evaluates medical necessity for one of the highest-stakes, highest-cost procedure categories in maternal-fetal medicine.
-The policy does not list specific CPT or HCPCS codes in the available data, which creates real documentation and coding challenges your billing team needs to get ahead of now.
+Cigna Healthcare updated MM 0175, the Cigna fetal surgery coverage policy governing in-utero surgical correction of fetal malformations.
+This policy covers procedures performed to correct fetal structural defects that interfere with organ development and carry potentially fatal outcomes if left untreated.
+The policy document does not list specific CPT or HCPCS codes, which creates real chargemaster and documentation challenges for your billing team.

 Quick-Reference Table